 Every purchase should, if possible, go through the purchase ordering process which begins with the entering of a requisition into Banner.
 Instructions for entering of requisitions into Banner Web are attached in the appendix.
 After requisitions are entered and marked as completed, they will immediately enter the approval queue process.
 Every ORG (organizational department code) has a unique approval queue established which routes the requisitions through the various approval levels.
-The department head makes the first approval which is followed by the approval of the area Dean and then purchasing agent.
-The final approval is by the Dean of Administration.
-The appropriate budget code must be entered on the requisition.
-It is particularly important that equipment be coded with an equipment line (see definitions and Capital Asset Policies & Procedures).
+The department head makes the first approval which is followed by the approval of the area Vice President and then Purchasing Agent.
+The final approval is by the Vice President for Administrative Services.
+The appropriate budget code must be entered on the requisitions and Capital Asset Policies & Procedures).
 If you do not currently have a budget line needed, please prepare and submit a budget modification form and one will be created for you.
 The supporting documentation (quotes) must be submitted to the purchasing agent who will review that documentation before his electronic approval.